Do your ears a favor and get the best wireless PS4 headset possible

 Best value: Turtle Beach Stealth 600

 Turtle Beach is usually a brand name you can't beat for its price.
-The company's Stealth 600 is perfect for those wanting a budget-friendly quality headset without breaking the bank.
+However, the company's Stealth 600 is perfect for those wanting a budget-friendly quality headset without breaking the bank.
 Wireless headsets tend to err on the expensive side, but the Turtle Beach Stealth 600 is incredibly affordable at just $100.

 Its microphone is flip-to-mute, meaning you won't need to worry about pressing the wrong button on your headset when you want to mute yourself.
-And its mic monitoring allows you to hear your own voice through the headset and adjust the volume accordingly.
+Its mic monitoring also allows you to hear your voice through the headset and adjust the volume accordingly.
 Turtle Beach's "Superhuman Hearing" technology that emphasizes subtle in-game sounds is also present.

-Though the Stealth 600 advertises "surround sound," it's only Turtle Beach's own virtual surround sound and not Dolby 7.1.
+Though the Stealth 600 advertises "surround sound," it's only Turtle Beach's virtual surround sound and not Dolby 7.1.
 Because of this, the audio quality tends to suffer, but it's still better than stereo most of the time.
 And the battery life is acceptable at 15-hours, even if it's only half of what the SteelSeries Arctis 7 offers.

 Pros: